szabgab/rust.code-maven.com/pages/surrealdb-cli-multi-counter.md

 ### Increment the counter

-I guess this is the heart of the progam where we fetch the current value of the counter using a `SELECT` statement and then update the value in the database.
+I guess this is the heart of the program where we fetch the current value of the counter using a `SELECT` statement and then update the value in the database.
 We use `INSERT` here as it can either `CREATE` a new record or `UPDATE` and existing one.

 ```rust